Table of Contents:

 We each had our own two-man mountaineering tent; there was also a cook/dining tent and a toilet tent set up by the crew.
 They were already up when we walked up to Llamacorral in the late afternoon, with the sun’s warmth already gone because of the steep walls of the valley.

-And here is our camp site at Taullapampa about 800 m below from the top of Sentillo-
+And here is a photo of our campsite at Taullapampa about 800 m below from the top of Sentillo.
+The tents are on the top left of the image:

-From our Sentillo vantage point we could clearly see the next bit of our hike.
-In the image below you can see the trail zig zag its way from the bottom middle all the way up to a point on the ridge.
+From our Sentillo vantage point, we could clearly see the next section of our hike.
+In the image below you can see the trail zig-zag its way from the bottom middle all the way up to a point on the ridge.
 That point would be Punta Union, the high point of the actual trek at 4750m.

 On Day Four we left the Quebrada Santa Cruz via the pass at Punta Union and walked down the slopes to the Hauripampa Valley.
-Following this valley would take us to the end point Vaqueria, where a vehicle would pick us up the next morning.
+Following this valley would take us to the endpoint at Vaqueria, where a vehicle would pick us up the next morning.
 But first, more stunning views-

 our four burros heading up to Punta Union pass with all the gear- the arriero and Cesar Vargas, the guide, follow behind